 - Withdrawal from Xanax

-Depending on the severity and duration of your Xanax use disorder, treatment can range from a high level of care, such as residential treatment, to a lower level of care, such as intensive outpatient treatment.
+Depending on the severity and duration of your Xanax addiction, treatment can range from a high level of care, such as residential treatment, to a lower level of care, such as intensive outpatient treatment.
 Detoxification is the initial step in your treatment plan, regardless of your level of care.
 Detoxification is necessary to eliminate Xanax from your body in the safest way possible.
 A slow taper of long-acting benzodiazepines such as Librium is given to ease the withdrawal side effects associated with Xanax withdrawal.
 The dosages of long-acting benzodiazepines are slowly decreased over time until Xanax is completely cleared from the body and you are no longer at risk for withdrawal.